 The focus of some tech companies on insular cultures can also shut some people out, says Karla Monterroso, vice president of programs at non-profit CODE2040, which supports programming opportunities for black and Latino professionals.
 “The concept of ‘cultural fit’—which has been taken as the holy grail for hiring in many tech companies—is often applied incorrectly to filter for potential hires who look or act like the person doing the interviewing,” Monterroso says.

 In CodeFights’ Code Arcade mode, players work their way through a map comprising different locations, each revolving around various programming and computer science tasks, including algorithmic, database, and front-end challenges like building user interfaces.
 As with CodeFights’ other modes, once a player’s skills pass a “critical point,” CodeFights asks the player if they’d like to be connected with the company’s 50-plus partners, which include Uber, Dropbox, and Quora.
 If a players says yes, a member of the company’s “Talent Engineers” team walks the job seeker through some of the companies they work with to determine the best matches.
 Then, the candidate’s CodeFights results are sent to between five and 10 companies, who can then reach out directly to request interviews.
-(If a company hires a referred candidate, they pay CodeFight 15% of a candidate’s first year salary—the service is free for users.)“The biggest problem with diversity in tech is that humans are too involved in the skill evaluation process”
+(If a company hires a referred candidate, they pay CodeFight 15% of a candidate’s first year salary—the service is free for users.)

 Companies can even list specific challenges on CodeFights.
 In 2015, ride-hailing company Uber invited programmers to participate in a timed, competitive coding challenge called “UberBot” that tackled problems like finding the optimal route for a car or matching riders for uberPOOL. ”Through CodeFights, we can see how candidates would solve real challenges Uber is facing,” Uber senior product manager Bob Cowherd told Quartz.
 “Its tools have helped us expand our ability to find great engineering talent we might have otherwise missed.”